elastic/rally-tracks/msmarco-passage-ranking/README.md

 It's important to highlight that the text-expansion and hybrid strategies are dependent on a dataset that has undergone query token expansion.

+Additional properties can be sent in to `text_expansion` and `hybrid`: `prune` will prune insignificant tokens from the text expansion query and `rescore` will issue a rescore query that rescores with the pruned tokens.
+Both of these values default to `false`.

 ### Example Document

 Documents adhere to the [JSON Lines format](https://jsonlines.org/).